Wien Hbf

-When taking this wonderfully epic rail journey between the capital cities of Poland and Hungary, there is a choice between experiencing three countries in a single day on the daytime train, or travelling through the night.
+When taking this wonderfully epic rail journey between the capital cities of Poland and Austria, there is a choice between experiencing three countries in a single day on the daytime train, or travelling through the night.

 2 x trains per day